gcallah/BookReviews/pilkington.md

 Philip Pilkington has written a very provocative and thought-provoking book, one that deserves to be taken seriously by anyone interested in the future of currently liberal polities.
-(Note: throughout the book and this review, "liberal" is being used as philosophers and political scientists use it -- see PP's definition below -- and not in the sense it is often used in American political discourse, in which it means "somewhat left of center.")
+(Note: throughout the book and this review, "liberal" is being used as philosophers and political scientists use it -- see PP's definition below -- rather than in the sense it is often used in American political discourse, in which it means "somewhat left of center.")

 And, quite naturally, he first turns his attention to the question of just what is this thing that is collapsing.
-And his answer is: "We will consider liberalism to be the Enlightenment political ideology par excellence that sought to level and 'rationalize' social and political relationships.
+His answer is: "We will consider liberalism to be the Enlightenment political ideology par excellence that sought to level and 'rationalize' social and political relationships.
 Liberalism's target has always been hierarchical structures in politics and society at large."
 (10) Of course, many alternative definitions are possible, and definitions, per definition, cannot be wrong, only more or less informative.
-But in this case, I think PP has provided us with an extremely informative definition.
+But in this case, I think PP has provided us with an very informative definition.

+Liberalism began by attacking the privileges of the aristocracy, and then of the legally established churches.
+But the tearing down of hierarchies could not stop there: as with any ideology that promises to cure us of the world's ills, liberalism has had to keep going, since all was not yet cured.
+No "lifestyle" could hold itself superior to any other way of living.
+No sexual activity, so long as it is voluntary, could be regarded as better or worse than any other.
+All sources of "arbitrary" authority also had to be swept away, such as parental control over their children.

 ## Liberalism's Collapse

+PP points out the many societal ills that this destruction of hierarchies entailed.
+On this point, I feel his critique could have benefited from looking to the work of René Girard, who demonstrated that with the breakdown of established authority, what transpires is not everyone playing in the heart of gold band, but fierce mimetic rivalry for prestige.

-One aspect of PP's work that leaves me uneasy is his confidence that global liberalism is collapsing rapidly and that the immediate future will be "post-liberal."
-While I agree with his contention that liberalism is an inherently unstable way of organizing a polity, and that liberal societies are already demonstrating this truth, I am not so sure about his timeline.
+While PP's identificaiton of the symptoms of liberalism is accurate, his confidence that global liberalism is collapsing rapidly and that the immediate future will be "post-liberal" leaves me uneasy.
+As he argues, liberalism *is* an inherently unstable way of organizing a polity, but I am not so sure about his timeline.

-After all, let us consider progress of the Roman polity: by the late second-century B.C., with the rise of populism led by the Gracchi brothers, and the brothers subsequent assasinations.
-Civil wars and various dictatorships followed, and yet, in the West, the polity survived more than another five centuries, while in the East it limped along until 1453 A.D.
+After all, let us consider progress of the Roman polity: It was clearly already unstable by the late second-century B.C., with the rise of populism led by the Gracchi brothers, and with the brothers subsequent assasinations.
+Civil wars and various dictatorships followed, and even stretches of renewed stability, such as the period of the "five good emperors."
+Yet, in the West, the Roman polity survived another five centuries, while in the East it limped along until 1453 A.D.
 (The residents of what we today call "The Byzantine Empire" self-identified as Romans and understood the political unit in which they lived to be the Roman empire.)

 So, given that we know a polity can be in decline for a very long time, from whence comes PP's confidence that the demise of liberalism is nigh?
 I do not deny that he could well be correct, but I can also envision a plausible future in